 The Product Scope in case of a service could be the actions and responsibilities of the people delivering the service.

-PMBOK® Guide Fifth Edition defines Project Scope as:
+PMBOK® Guide Sixth Edition defines Project Scope as:

 The work performed to deliver a product, service, or result with the specified features and functions.
 The Term project scope is sometimes viewed as including product scope

 As the definition states, the Project Scope is an agreement of the work which is needed to deliver the product, service, or result.
 To develop a product features, you establish a project which has a schedule, budget, and resource allocation.
 In other words, the work you do to construct your product is the Project Scope.